About Dr. Ian Lytle

 For 6 years, Dr. Lytle worked in a group practice setting in Ann Arbor.
 Following this, Dr. Lytle has branched off on his own, starting Lytle Plastic Surgery in 2015 to better serve the people of Dearborn, Detroit and the Downriver communities.

-Dr. Lytle is focused on treating a wide range of surgical needs including cosmetic and reconstructive conditions of the breast, body and face.
+Dr. Lytle is focused on treating a wide range of surgical needs including cosmetic conditions of the breast, body and face.

 Dr. Lytle is a Board Certified Surgeon by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.